pieces-app/pieces-os-client-sdk-for-typescript/README.md

 # Get Started with Pieces OS and the @pieces.app/pieces-os-client npm package

 Follow this guide to get an early look at using Pieces OS in your own development environment.
-You can use this to get familiar with some key terms and endpoints: `assets`, `asset`, `connect`, `format`, `formats`, and `create`.
+Create your own copilot plugin with this toolset, and you can use this readme to get familiar with some key terms and endpoints: `assets`, `asset`, `connect`, `format`, `formats`, and `create`.
 There are other topics that are touched on, and further expansion on this starter project is coming soon.

 [![npm version](https://badge.fury.io/js/@pieces.app%2Fpieces-os-client.svg)](https://badge.fury.io/js/@pieces.app%2Fpieces-os-client)